Water Safety for Parents

 More than half of childhood drownings happen in swimming pools, either at the child's

-home or at a friend's, neighbor's, or relative's house.
+home or the home of a friend, neighbor, or relative.
 Pools are especially dangerous

-There is no telephone with emergency numbers nearby.
+There is no phone with emergency numbers nearby

 When boating, sailing, and canoeing, children of all ages should wear U.S. Coast Guard-approved